rfabbri/vase-multiview-3d-curve-dataset/README.md

 Using the point cloud alone, the 3D edges are not identifiable with confidence.
-Therefore, we reproject the dense point cloud scan onto reference images during editing for disam biguating edges.
+Therefore, we reproject the dense point cloud scan onto reference images during editing for disambiguating edges.
 The unstructured point cloud from structured lighting tends to suffer from oversmoothing, and lacks structure near edges, which we recover from the reference images registered using the ground truth camera parameters.